 More about Goldberg Segalla’s Global Insurance Services practice

-Jonathan and Bradley are members of Goldberg Segalla’s Global Insurance Services practice, which exists to serve insurers, reinsurers, and all others operating in the insurance arena.
+Jonathan is a member of Goldberg Segalla’s Global Insurance Services practice, which exists to serve insurers, reinsurers, and all others operating in the insurance arena.
 Executives, general counsel, and risk-management professionals call on the firm’s litigators, coverage attorneys, and regulatory advisors to handle virtually any domestic or international need that arises, from executing innovative transactions to resolving complex coverage disputes.